mercedesov/word-counter-first-last/README.md

-JS First station project TUMO Labs
+First station project TUMO Labs

 ### **Overview**
 The **Word Counter** is a simple web application that analyzes text input from the user.
 It counts: